-Error log We store failed logon attempts to detect access by brute force attacks.
+Error log: We store failed attempts at logins to detect access by brute force attacks.

-Further information is processed if there is reason to suspect an attack:
+Further information is processed if there is a suspicion of an attack:

 – Browser review and logging of write accesses

-This data is stored in log files (log files and/or error files).
-They are used for the safety analysis of our website.
-We evaluate this data in order to regularly optimize the security of our website.
-The data is automatically collected when you visit https://www. biohealth-int.com and stored.
+These data are stored in log files (log files and/or error files).
+They are used for security analysis of our website.
+We evaluate this data in order to regularly optimise the security of our website.
+The data is automatically collected and stored when you visit https://www.biohealth-int.com.

-The data is deleted after an evaluation.
-Usually after 60 days if no safety incidents are known.
+The data will be deleted after an evaluation.
+Usually after 60 days if no safety-related incidents are known.
 The legal basis is Art.
-6 (1) sentence 1 lit. f DSGVO.
-We have a legitimate interest in processing this data for IT security reasons in order to comply with our obligations under Art.
-32 DSGVO.
+6 para.
+1 sentence 1 lit. f GDPR.
+We have a legitimate interest in processing this data for IT security reasons in order to also comply with our obligations under Art.
+32 GDPR.

 Our website is aimed at all customers, employees, service providers, partners, applicants and other interested parties.
 We provide these groups of people with information about our contract manufacturing.
-BHI – Biohealth International GmbH is a contract manufacturer for food supplements, dietary foods and powder mixtures.
-To this end, we optimize the production processes for everything from product development to shipping.
+BHI – Biohealth International GmbH is a contract manufacturer for dietary supplements, dietary foods and powder mixtures.
+For this purpose, we optimise the production processes from product development to dispatch.

 Security and protection of your personal data

-The collection, storage, modification, transmission, blocking, deletion and use of your personal data is carried out on the basis of the applicable legal provisions, in particular the Data Protection Ordinance (DSGVO).
+The collection, storage, modification, transmission, blocking, deletion and use of your personal data is based on the applicable legal provisions, in particular the Basic Data Protection Regulation (GDPR).

-We have taken technical and organisational measures to ensure that the data protection regulations are observed both by us and by our external service providers.
+We have taken technical and organisational measures to ensure that the regulations on data protection are observed both by us and by our external service providers.

-We store your personal data for as long as it is necessary to achieve the respective purpose of processing or as long as the storage is subject to a statutory retention period.
+We store your personal data for as long as it is necessary to achieve the respective purpose of the processing or the storage is subject to a legal retention period.

-We store data that we process on the basis of our legitimate interests as long as your interest in deleting the data does not predominate.
+Data that we process on the basis of our legitimate interests will be stored as long as your interest in deleting the data does not outweigh our own.

-In addition to the aforementioned data, cookies are stored on your computer when you use our website.
+In addition to the data mentioned above, cookies are stored on your computer when you use our website.

 You also have the possibility to use our website without cookies.
-Please note that known Internet browsers such as Google Chrome, Mozilla Firefox and Microsoft Edge have settings where you can manage cookies.
-You can deactivate stored cookies or delete them from your browser.
-Each browser type has a help function where you can find a description of how cookies are managed in the browser.
-We would like to point out that the deactivation or deletion of some cookies can lead to display and function problems.
+Please note that well-known internet browsers such as Google Chrome, Mozilla Firefox and Microsoft Edge have settings where you can manage the cookies.
+You can deactivate stored cookies or delete them from the browser you are using.
+Each type of browser has a help function that describes how cookies are managed in the browser.
+Please note that disabling or deleting some cookies may cause display and function problems.

-For this purpose we use functional cookies in order to analyse the visitor behaviour on our website.
-These cookies help us, for example, to determine whether and which subpages of our website are visited and in which content users are particularly interested.
-In particular, we record the number of visits to a page, the number of sub-pages viewed, the time spent on our website, the order of pages visited, which search terms have led you to us, the country, region and, if applicable, city from which access is made, as well as the proportion of mobile devices that access our websites.
-As a result, we can tailor the content of our website more specifically to the needs of our users and optimize our offerings.
-The IP address of your computer transmitted for technical reasons is automatically anonymised and does not allow us to draw any conclusions about the individual user.
+For this purpose, we use functional cookies in order to be able to analyse visitor behaviour on our website.
+These cookies help us to determine, for example, whether and which sub-pages of our website are visited and what content the users are particularly interested in.
+Specifically, we record in particular the number of times a page is accessed, the number of sub-pages called up, the time spent on our website, the sequence of pages visited, which search terms led you to us, the country, region and, if applicable, the city from which the access is made, as well as the proportion of mobile devices that access our website.
+As a result, we can tailor the content of our website more specifically to the needs of our users and optimise our offering.
+The IP address of your computer, which is transmitted for technical reasons, is automatically anonymised and does not allow us to draw conclusions about the individual user.
 You can object to the use of functional and performance cookies at any time by adjusting your cookie settings accordingly.

 Cookies requiring consent (type c)

-Marketing cookies originate from external advertising companies (third party cookies) and are used to collect information about the websites visited by the user in order to create target group-oriented advertising for the user.
+Marketing cookies come from external advertising companies (third party cookies) and are used to collect information about the websites visited by the user in order to create targeted advertising for the user.

-You may also manage cookies used for online advertising through tools developed in many countries as part of self-regulatory programmes, such as the US-based https://www.aboutads.info/choices/ or the EU-based http://www.youronlinechoices.com/uk/your-ad-choices .
+You can also manage cookies used for online advertising through tools developed in many countries as part of self-regulatory programs, such as https://www.aboutads.info/choices/, based in the United States, or http://www.youronlinechoices.com/uk/your-ad-choices, based in the EU.

 Use of social media plug-ins

-We currently use social media plug-ins to communicate with target groups.
-By calling up a page, visitor and browser data are transmitted to the respective plug-in provider.
-We would like to point out that we can only give information on personal data to those affected within our scope.
-In this context, there is a joint responsibility for the processing of your data in accordance with Art.
-26 DSGVO with the BHI and the respective plug-in providers.
+We currently use social media plugins to communicate with target groups.
+When a page is called up, visitor and browser data is transmitted to the respective plug-in provider.
+We would like to point out that we can only provide information on personal data within the scope of our activities.
+In this context, there is a joint responsibility with the BHI and the respective plug-in providers for processing your data in accordance with Art.
+26 GDPR.

 On our website the functions of Google Maps are integrated.
-This enables us to display interactive maps directly on the website and enables you to use the map function conveniently.
+This enables us to display interactive maps directly on the website and makes it easy for you to use the map function.

-By visiting the website, Google receives the information that you have accessed the corresponding subpage of our website.
-Google stores your data as user profiles and uses them for the purposes of advertising, market research and/or the design of its website in line with requirements.
-Such evaluation is carried out in particular (even for users who are not logged in) in order to provide demand-oriented advertising and to inform other users of the social network about your activities on our website.
-They have the right to object to the creation of these user profiles and must contact Google to exercise this right.
+By visiting the website, Google receives the information that you have called up the corresponding subpage of our website.
+Google stores your data as user profiles and uses them for the purposes of advertising, market research and/or demand-oriented design of its website.
+Such an evaluation is carried out in particular (even for users who are not logged in) to provide needs-based advertising and to inform other users of the social network about your activities on our website.
+You have a right of objection to the creation of these user profiles, and to exercise this right you must contact Google.

-Information on your rights in this regard and setting options to protect your privacy: http://www.google.de/intl/de/policies/privacy .
+Information about your rights and settings to protect your privacy: http://www.google.de/intl/de/policies/privacy .

-Google also processes your personal data in the United States and has adopted the EU-US Privacy Shield, https://www.privacyshield.gov/EU-US-Framework .
+Google also processes your personal data in the USA and has subjected itself to the EU-US Privacy Shield, https://www.privacyshield.gov/EU-US-Framework .

 This data processing is carried out on the basis of Art.
 6 Para.
-1 S.1 lit. f DSGVO in order to safeguard the legitimate interests of BHI, namely the optimisation of our offer.
+1 S.1 lit. f GDPR in order to safeguard the legitimate interests of BHI, namely the optimisation of our offer.

-When you visit our website, Google receives information about the fact that you have accessed the corresponding subpage of our website.
+By visiting our website, Google receives information that you have called up the corresponding subpage of our website.
 This is done regardless of whether or not you have a Google Account as a visitor.

 We do not collect any personal data through the integration of Google Maps.
 Google may store and process your data for other purposes.
 This may result in different retention periods.